-Remember that the flagship for the official Android TV OS is the NVIDIA Shield.
+Remember that the flagship of the official Android TV OS is the NVIDIA Shield.
 I’m STILL getting updates for my original Shield TV that I bought back in 2015.

 The NVIDIA Shield runs Android TV, so it’s easier to use for streaming.
-It’s one of the only devices that has official 4K YouTube, Amazon Prime and Netflix support.
+It’s one of the only devices with official 4K YouTube, Amazon Prime, and Netflix support.

-The Shield TV is just easier to use, and I think that’s the biggest drawback of the MINIX box.
+The Shield TV is dead simple to use, which is the MINIX box’s biggest drawback.
 It doesn’t help that they’re so close in price.

 The Verdict: Is the MINIX U22-XJ Worth It?

-After spending some time with the MINIX U22-XJ, I’ve come to the conclusion that it’s a great Android box, but not one I can recommend for most people.
+After spending some time with the MINIX U22-XJ, I’ve concluded that it’s a great Android box, but not one I can recommend to most people.

-MINIX has always made outstanding products and they’ve had stellar support after the sale.
-You’ll get more firmware updates from MINIX than you will from most manufacturers.
+MINIX has consistently made outstanding products and had stellar support after the sale.
+You’ll get more firmware updates from MINIX than most manufacturers.

 What’s holding this TV box back is also its biggest selling point: it runs pure Android.

-If you’re just looking for a streaming device that’s easy to use, then there are better options in this price range, or cheaper.
+If you’re looking for a streaming device that’s easy to use, then there are better options in this price range or cheaper.

-However, if you consider yourself to be more of an enthusiast, and you want the flexibility of a TV box running pure Android, then the MINIX U22-XJ is definitely a great choice.
+However, if you consider yourself more of an enthusiast and want the flexibility of a TV box running pure Android, the MINIX U22-XJ is definitely a great choice.